JayArrowz/PancakeTokenSniper/README.md

 ## Config
 The Config is listed in `appsettings.json` There are values which you will have to set yourself, these are denoted with `xxx`.
 The amount to snipe is denoted in the config as `AmountToSnipe`.
-This value will trade the `LiquidityPairAddress` in your wallet with the coin to snipe.
+This value will trade the `LiquidityPairAddress` in your wallet with the coin to snipe at the current trade price.

 ### Bsc Node and Http Api
 Inside the config you will see `BscHttpApi` and `BscNode` keys.